Health Products from the Beehive

 Live like a queen!
 Royal jelly is produced by the worker bees solely to feed the queen bee, resulting in impressive longevity and reproductive capabilities in the queen.
 By taking this natural elixir, many people have laid claim to an enhanced physical condition,with claims of increased energy and the ability to fight off infection.
 In addition, the enjoyment of many other benefits are commonly noted, such as asthma, cholesterol, depression, high blood pressure, arthritis, and diabetes. [learn more about royal jelly]

 This magical creation of the worker bees cannot be recreated by humans, thus, like the queen bee, we must rely on them for its production.
-A natural source of many essential nutrients that are needed for our bodies to maintain good health, Royal Jelly is a liquid made up of approximately 67% water.
+A natural source of many essential nutrients that are needed for our bodies to maintain good health, the raw substance is a liquid made up of approximately 67% water.
 To minimize the risk of contamination likely in such a state, it needs to be processed within a few hours of removal from the hive, a method that may include treating the product with a chemical preservative, freeze-drying the product, combining it with a natural preservative such as honey, or freezing or refrigerating it.
 If Royal Jelly is lyophilized, or freeze-dried, the quality of the nutrients is not affected.
-In fact, this process preserves the nutritional viability for up to four years and reduces the possibility of contamination during the encapsulating and bottling process, whereas Royal Jelly in its liquid state must remain frozen or refrigerated to avoid contamination.
+In fact, this process preserves the nutritional viability for up to four years and reduces the possibility of contamination during the encapsulating and bottling process, whereas in its liquid state must remain frozen or refrigerated to avoid contamination.

 Rich in B vitamins, fatty acids, folic acids, aspartic acid (for optimum tissue regeneration), amino acids, minerals and natural hormones, royal jelly provides many harmonizing health benefits throughout the human body.